-- The standard curriculum for full time undergraduate students is 120 credits per academic session. - Exceptionally, an extra 20 credits per year may be taken subject to approval of the Course Director. - 3.
-Compulsory classes cannot be substituted and, where additional optional classes are taken, the overall mark will be based on performance in all classes attempted.
+- The standard curriculum for full time undergraduate students is 120 credits per academic session. - 2.
+Compulsory classes cannot be substituted. - 3.
+Where additional optional classes are taken, the overall mark will be based on performance in ALL classes attempted.

 Degree Classifications